Potential impact of synthetic biology on the development of microbial systems for the production of renewable fuels and chemicals

 Frontiers in Microbiology 07/2013; 4:211.
 DOI:10.3389/fmicb.2013.00211 · 3.99 Impact Factor

-"In the last decades they have attracted attention due to their potential to obtain commercially interesting products, such as biofuels and pharmaceuticals.
+- "In the last decades they have attracted attention due to their potential to obtain commercially interesting products, such as biofuels and pharmaceuticals.
 Advances in metabolic engineering and synthetic biology based on gene sequence, biochemical and physiological data in public databases together with the constant improvement of mathematical tools can help speed the development of desirable phenotypes for production of several interesting bio-products (Picataggio, 2009). "

 ABSTRACT: Chapter 1 In this work, we present a parameter estimation problem for Dynamic Flux Balance Analysis to study the production of ethanol by a mutant strain of the cyanobacterium Synechocystis sp.
 PCC 6803, as well as experimental data.
 This modified strain harbors the genes pdc and adhB from Zymomonas mobilis.
 The model includes two major components: (1) a dynamic model with mass balances for biomass, ethanol, nitrate, phosphate, internal nitrogen and phosphorus, and (2) a steady state genome-scale metabolic Linear Problem (LP) model.
 The biomass equation includes limiting functions for temperature and kinetics of growth inhibition by ethanol toxicity.
 Limitation of light by biomass accumulation is also taken into account.
 We formulate the dynamic parameter estimation problem with a weighted least-squares objective function, subject to dynamic mass balance equations at the bioreactor level and the intracellular LP model.
 The problem is solved in GAMS through a simultaneous optimization approach.
 The data sets for parameter estimation were obtained in experiments performed over 73 hours in batch liquid cultures.
 Numerical results provide useful insights on the ethanol production by the genetically modified strain within the context of genomic-scale cyanobacterial metabolism.